-Think of an original way they meet each other
+2. Think of an original way the characters meet each other

-One might think that a love story is all about the emotion ‘’being in love’’.
+One might think that a love story is all about the emotion ‘of ’being in love’’.
 But it is not that simple.
 With love comes hope, fear, pain, disappointment, betrayal and jealousy.
 Make sure you describe all of these emotions in a way like you can feel it yourself.

-Create obstacles that do not make their love easier
+4. Create obstacles that do not make the characters’ love easier

 No famous love stories are about people meeting each other and living happily ever after immediately after that.
 Think of obstacles their love needs to overcome.
-One of the characters (family members) might be terminally ill, there might be jealous outsiders or the characters might have psychological problems.
+One of the characters’ family members might be terminally ill, there might be jealous outsiders, the characters might have psychological problems.
 Describe the internal and external conflicts that come with these obstacles as detailed as possible.

 The toughest obstacle for two people who do not want anything else than being together, is separation.
 Think of something necessary that separates the characters.
 This could be time, distance or feelings.
 Describe this event and the last time they see each other.
 Also write about the feelings of the characters at the moment of and during the separation.

-Create a grand reunion, a powerful love scene
+6. Create a grand reunion –– a powerful love scene